WebJobs in DXP environments

 Note

-This feature is not supported with DXP for CMS 12 and Customized Commerce 14.
+This feature is not supported with DXP for CMS 12 and Commerce (PaaS) 14.

 A WebJob is a feature of Azure App Service that lets you run arbitrary programs or scripts using the same App Service Plan resources as a Web App.
-You can run any script or console application with WebJobs that you can run on a Windows computer, with some functional limitations.
+With some functional limitations, you can run any script or console application with WebJobs on a Windows computer.

 Note

 A continuous WebJob starts when you deploy it and continues to run in an endless loop.
 For example, you can use this kind of WebJob to poll a message for new items and process their contents.
-Because the WebJob is continuous, your process can start quickly after the message appears.
+Because the WebJob is continuous, your process can start after the message displays.

 Create a WebJob project using Visual Studio